 - Feeding body and mind: [Toledo-Lucas County Public] Library helps feed kids in summer, The Toledo Blade, 8/7/17

-Further related articles on WebJunction
+Further related articles and learning on WebJunction

 - Libraries Provide Much-Needed Access to Nutrition in the Summer